- Men's Sports

 While playing NCAA Division III volleyball at Elmhurst, Rueffer helped the Bluejays turn around their program.
 During her freshman year, the team finished with a 24-13 record and was unranked.
 Rueffer’s junior season at Elmhurst included a 33-8 record and a Final 4 finish.
 Her senior year concluded with the team posting a 37-5 record, a trip to the Sweet 16 and a top 25 ranking in the American Volleyball Coaches Association (AVCA) poll.

 Rueffer graduated from Elmhurst in 2014, earning a bachelor’s of arts degree in physical education with minors in health and coaching.
 She is currently earning a master’s of science degree in organizational leadership from Columbia Southern University.

-Cassie Christianson begins her first season as an assistant coach for the Waldorf College volleyball team.
+Cassie Christianson begins her second season as an assistant coach for the Waldorf College volleyball team.

 Christianson graduated from Lake Mills High School in 2009.
 Serving as a team captain for the volleyball team during her senior season, Christianson helped the Bulldogs set a then-school record for wins in a season as they finished with a 37-3 record.
 She was invited to play in the 2008 Tri-State All-Star Tournament and was named a first-team all-conference selection by the North Iowa Conference as a junior and senior.